 The Fund's investment objective is to seek long-term capital appreciation.
-The Fund intends to invest substantially all of its assets primarily in general or limited partnerships, U.S. and foreign funds (including open-end funds, closed-end funds and exchange-traded funds), corporations, trusts or other investment vehicles (collectively, "Investment Funds") that invest substantially all their assets in real estate, infrastructure, commodities and other real asset securities and funds.
-Under normal circumstances, the Fund intends to invest at least 80% of its net assets in Investment Funds that hold equity, debt and other economic interests in real assets or real asset companies.
+The Fund intends to invest substantially all of its assets primarily in general or limited partnerships, U.S. and foreign funds (including open-end funds, closed-end funds and exchange-traded funds), corporations, trusts or other investment vehicles (collectively, "Investment Funds") that invest or trade in a wide range of securities.
+The Fund intends to invest its assets in U.S. and foreign markets, including emerging markets, securities and Investment Funds.